Variables and functions

 catch-all gurad:

-otherwise = True
+otherwise = Truewhere

 1 | numOfRealSolutions a b c |